The algebraic boundary of the sonc cone: Abstract

 \section{Abstract}

-In this article, we explore a connection between nonnegativity, the theory of $A$-discriminants, and tropical geometry.
-We show that the algebraic strata of the boundary of the sonc cone are parametrized by families of tropical hypersurfaces.
-Each strata is contained in a rational variety called a \textit{positive discriminant}.
-As an application, we characterization generic support sets for which the sonc cone is equal to the sparse nonnegativity cone, and we give a complete description of the semi-algebraic stratification of the boundary of the sonc cone in the univariate case.
+In this article, we explore the connections between nonnegativity, the theory of $A$-discriminants, and tropical geometry.
+For an integral support set $A \subset \Z^n$, we cover the boundary of the sonc-cone by semi-algebraic sets that are parametrized by families of tropical hypersurfaces.
+As an application, we characterization generic support sets for which the sonc-cone is equal to the sparse nonnegativity cone, and we describe a semi-algebraic stratification of the boundary of the sonc-cone in the univariate case.